thumbnail_Logo_4_vectorized

 An entrepreneur is a natural person who performs a business activity, which brings them profit.
 The entrepreneur is registered after completing the process in front of the Business Registers Agency.

-Being an entrepreneur in Serbia presents the legal ground for applying for the temporary residence permit that foreigners often choose.
+Being an entrepreneur in Serbia represents the legal ground for applying for the unified permit that foreigners often choose.
+Furthermore, it represents one of the forms of self-employment.

 It is worth mentioning that all the duties and obligations that arise from performing the business activity of the entrepreneur have an unlimited effect on the entrepreneur’s personal assets.
 That is the main difference between entrepreneurs and founders/members of the LLC.

 Besides that, there are a lot of advantages to performing business activities as an entrepreneur, especially regarding taxation.
-Namely, for some types of business activities, you can choose a lump-sum taxation system, avoid the obligation to use a cash register, etc. You should inform yourself regarding the so-called “Independent contractor test” since the criteria are strictly prescribed.
+Namely, for some types of business activities, you can choose a lump-sum taxation system, avoid the obligation to use a cash register, etc. When we are talking about the taxation of entrepreneurs, you should inform yourself regarding the so-called “Independent contractor test” since the criteria for the taxation are strictly prescribed.

 To choose the right form of business for your needs and to legally avoid payment of tax liabilities that may arise through this, we suggest that you carry out this procedure with an expert’s assistance.

 It is not only the Employment Agreement the one that may be concluded between a foreigner, as an employee, and a Serbian company, as an employer.
-Serbian Employment Law prescribes the so-called “flexible” forms of the engagement of the employees, such as example, service agreements, temporary and periodical jobs, etc. These agreements can be concluded with foreigners as well, to establish a legal ground for applying for a temporary residence permit in Serbia.
+Serbian Employment Law prescribes the so-called “flexible” forms of the engagement of the employees, such as example, service agreements, temporary and periodical jobs, etc. These agreements can be concluded with foreigners as well, to establish a legal ground for applying for an adequate permit in Serbia.

 One of the perks of investing in Serbia is that you can get a residence permit by buying real estate.